Search String

 Note how ST/Amiga hosted Lotus in 1990 whereas the PC did not get a Lotus game until 1993.

-The Atari ST version of the Lotus games played about as well as the Amiga versions, but the ST version of the original Lotus of 1990 lacked the dotted lines on the tracks, thereby reducing speed-conveyance.
-In addition, the sound effects and music of the ST version were not as good as the Amiga version.
+The Atari ST version of the first Lotus game played as well as the Amiga version, but ST Lotus of 1990 lacked the dotted lines on the tracks, thereby reducing speed-conveyance.
+In addition, the sound effects and music of ST Lotus are nowhere near as good as those of Amiga Lotus.
+That said, in terms of the all-important gameplay ST Lotus is Amiga Lotus' equal.

 No comments: